Solid-state battery: Improved energy density

+Increase of safety and thermal stability

-Because most liquid electrolytes are flammable and solid electrolytes are nonflammable, solid-state batteries are believed to have lower risk of catching fire.
-Fewer safety systems are needed, further increasing energy density at the module or cell pack level.
-Recent studies show that heat generation inside is only ~20-30% of conventional batteries with liquid electrolyte under thermal runaway.
+One significant advantage of solid-state batteries is their improved safety profile.
+Solid electrolytes greatly reduce the risk of thermal runaway—a primary cause of battery fires.
+Because most solid electrolytes are nonflammable, solid-state batteries have a much lower fire risk and do not require as many safety systems, which can further increase energy density at the cell pack level.
+Studies have shown that heat generation during thermal runaway is only about 20-30% of what is observed in conventional batteries with liquid electrolytes.

-Solid-state battery technology is believed to allow for faster charging.
-Higher voltage and longer cycle life are also possible.

-Thin film solid state batteries
+Expanded temperature and voltage operating ranges

+Solid electrolytes enable a broader range of operating temperatures and voltages, which is crucial for high performance applications.
+SSBs can operate at temperatures above 60 °C, where traditional are generally only able to operate from -20 to 60 °C.

+Solid state batteries also support high-voltage cathode chemistries such as lithium nickel manganese oxide, lithium nickel phosphate, and lithium cobalt phosphate.
+This allows voltages to potentially exceed 5 V (vs. a Li/Li+ reference electrode) while traditional cathode chemistries in lithium-ion batteries are unable to exceed 4.5V (vs. a Li/Li+ reference electrode).

+Faster charging and improved space efficiency

+The solid electrolyte and lithium metal anode combination enables faster ion transfer, which can reduce charging times compared to lithium-ion batteries.
+Furthermore, bipolar stacking of cells can be incorporated, allowing for reduced cell size and more compact battery packs.
+This allows for improved overall energy efficiency and enables design flexibility for various applications.

+Thin-film solid-state batteries

 Background

-The earliest thin film solid state batteries is found by Keiichi Kanehori in 1986, which is based on the Li electrolyte.
-However, at that time, the technology was insufficient to power larger electronic devices so it was not fully developed.
-During recent years, there has been much research in the field.
-Garbayo demonstrated that “polyamorphism” exists besides crystalline states for thin film Li-garnet solid state batteries in 2018, Moran demonstrated that ample can manufacture ceramic films with the desired size range of 1–20 μm in 2021.
+The earliest thin-film solid-state batteries is found by Keiichi Kanehori in 1986, which is based on the Li electrolyte.
+The technology was insufficient to power larger electronic devices so it was not fully developed.
+"Polyamorphism" exists besides crystalline states for thin-film Li-garnet solid-state batteries in 2018, Moran demonstrated that ample can manufacture ceramic films with the desired size range of 1–20 μm in 2021.

 Structure

-Anode materials: Li is favored because of its storage properties, alloys of Al, Si and Sn are also suitable as anodes.
+Anode materials: Lithium is favored because of its storage properties, alloys of Al, Si and Sn are also suitable as anodes.

 Cathode materials: require having light weight, good cyclical capacity and high energy density.
-Usually include LiCoO2, LiFePO4, TiS2, V2O5and LiMnO2.
+They usually include LiCoO2, LiFePO4, TiS2, V2O5 and LiMnO2.